SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-01-foolishness.md

 two.
 (Hey, don't judge; it's Six13: surrealism is what they _do_.)

 I _thought_ I was being surrealistic and a wee tad bit transgressive.
-Turns out, though, I'm apparently in cahoots with a bunch of religious closet pirate afficionados.
+Turns out, though, I'm apparently in cahoots with a gang of religious closet pirate afficionados.
 They liked the video so much, my email was clogged with pirate jokes.
 (Did _not_ see that coming.)

 So to honor my colleagues colleagues, many of whom seem to be medical people who